manolo/polymer-robots/README.md

-A progressive and real-time (PWA) and PRPL application ready built on top of polymer with only 215 Lines of Code.
+A progressive application (PWA), that is PRPL ready, and that is built on the top of the Polymer library.
+It only has 215 Lines of Code, and supports realtime messages which are queued when the app is offline.

+Technologies used are: Polymer & Vaadin Elements, Service Workers, Pouchdb, and Cloudant.

-It was written for my talk at the Voxxed Days 2016 (Vienna).
+It was initially written for my talks at the GWTCon 2015 (Florence) and the Voxxed Days 2016 (Vienna).

-It follows the standard structure of a project created with the `polymer-cli` tool.
+It follows the structure of the template PRPL project created with the `polymer-cli` tool.

-Visit the live [demo](https://wc.demo.vaadin.com/robots/), then optionaly you could install it in your main screen.
+Visit the live [demo](https://wc.demo.vaadin.com/robots/) to see it in action.
+Then, you can optionaly install the App in your main screen if you have a compatible device.

 To run locally, clone the project and run: